Shaheed Minar – Cloud Kissing Monument

 In August 1969, United Front Government again rededicated the monument as “SHAHEED MINAR” in the honor of the patriotism freedom fighters who gave their lives to make independent India from British Raj.

 Samuel Langhorne Clemens who better known by his pen name Mark Twain, was an American writer, entitled “Shaheed Minar” as the “Cloud Kissing Monument” with total count of 218 steps till the top of the Minar, having Egyptian Style foundation base.

 Now a day’s Government restricted common people to go up on the monument.
-The last persons who went up there were former governor Gopal Krishna Gandhi and his family.
+The last persons who went up there was former governor Gopal Krishna Gandhi and his family.

-The monument, made up of three types of architecture…base of the Shaheed Minar, made following Egyptian Architecture, followed by the great pillar follows Syrian Design and the dome at the top followed the designer of Turkish Ottoman architecture.
-Additionally it has two balconies at the top from where one can mesmerize the eternal panoramic beauty of Kolkata City which remains as a life time achievement for one.
+The monument made up of three types of architecture… the base of the Shaheed Minar, made following Egyptian Architecture, followed by the great pillar follows Syrian Design and the dome at the top followed the designer of Turkish Ottoman architecture.
+Additionally, it has two balconies at the top from where one can mesmerize the eternal panoramic beauty of Kolkata City which remains as a lifetime achievement for one.

 Not to mention in the night monument starts glowing in different colors which definitely grab the attention of all the visitors.

-- On one side of the base of great column, a white circular marble disc is embedded.
-On marble disc an inscription is written “Sir David Ochterlony, Baronet, Grand Cross of the Military
+- On one side of the base of the great column, a white circular marble disc is embedded.
+On marble disc, an inscription is written “Sir David Ochterlony, Baronet, Grand Cross of the Military

 - The first convocation, held in Shaheed Minar under the leadership of Kabiguru Rabindranath Tagore to condemn the killing of a youth in Hijli by the British in 1931.